RRB Photobooks, May 2023

-- First edition includes 100 Special Edition copies with limited edition silverprint
+First edition includes 100 signed Special Edition copies with signed and limited silverprint

 RRB Photobooks are delighted to announce a new publication from influential British documentary photographer David Hurn.
 Starting in 1955 and spanning almost 70 years, this book encompasses the entirety of Hurn’s career, chronologically and in print for the first time.